 Professional certification is an ongoing endeavor that involves much more than processing of documents at regular intervals.
-Under the CPC Program, CRNAs will continue the schedule with the 2- year Check-in to maintain CPC Program compliance.
+Under the CPC Program, CRNAs will continue the schedule with the 2- year Check-in to maintain CPC Program compliance--at $110 every two years, that is just $.15 a day.
 This check-in is important for several reasons.
 It provides an opportunity to update important information for the NBCRNA database; to verify state licensure, an important prerequisite for certification; and provides the opportunity to review progress towards CPC Program compliance.

 Paid at two-year intervals, the fee helps NBCRNA meet its expenses that occur throughout the year, not just at the time of certification.
 The monetary support of CRNAs and careful financial management have resulted in the NBCRNA being in a stable financial position to meet the needs of all stakeholders.
 Year-long activities supported include: